NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 reboot

 # Now after boot, login with `root` with the configured password and unncomment `multilib` within:
+# if u have issues with timing out due to /tmp, just remove it from fstab
 vim /etc/pacman.conf

 # Now lets update everything:
 pacman -Syyu

+# Now for installing windowmanager stuff (i3)
+Pacman -S xorg xorg-server xorg-xinit xterm i3-gaps i3blocks i3lock i3status dmenu noto-fonts

+# Now lets have it start by default in `vim ~/.xinitrc`
+exec i3

+# Before we can start i3 we need graphics drivers, validate what we're using
+lspci -v | grep -A1 -e VGA -e 3D
+pacman -Ss xf86-video # you can search for your driver this way pacman -S xf86-video-nouveau # this is my driver

 # The following is outdated, but sets up a window manager to get started, substitute `nate` for your name:
-pacman -S xorg xorg-server xorg-xinit xterm useradd -m -g users -G wheel -s /bin/bash nate EDITOR=vim uncomment %wheel ALL=(ALL) ALL ctrl o {enter} ctrl x # <-- obv do this in vim not nano passwd nate exit
+useradd -m -g users -G wheel -s /bin/bash nate passwd nate

-login: nate
+# Now ensure user is sudoer, vim `/etc/sudoers` and uncomment this line and :wq!
+%wheel ALL=(ALL) NOPASSWD: ALL

+# finally set the default editor for all users to vim save this to `vim/etc/profile.d/editor.sh`
+export EDITOR=vim

+# log into user and install user-specific applications
+login
-sudo pacman -S konsole dolphin firefox kate
+sudo pacman -S alacritty chromium
 ```